Label The Deep Anterior Muscles Of The Chest

 Common Mistakes to Avoid

-When studying or training these muscles, it's important to avoid common mistakes:
+When studying or training these muscles, make sure to avoid common mistakes:

 • Ignoring the Synergistic Relationships: Focus on training the muscles in isolation, neglecting their role in integrated movements.